Best Materials for a Kitchen Backsplash Remodel

 In the mid-range cost per square foot, brick veneer can bring a warm and inviting feel to your kitchen.
 Coming in at around $9 a square foot, this material gives your kitchen a unique backdrop reminiscent of a cozy coffee shop.

-Marble kitchen backsplash
+Marble tile kitchen backsplash

-Most durable kitchen backsplash materials
+Most durable materials

 If you love the look of natural stone, but worry about the durability, consider using granite.
-Granite is an extremely resistant natural stone often used in countertops but also works well as a backsplash material.
+Granite is an extremely resistant natural stone often used in countertops but also works well as a stone backsplash material.
 It is easy to clean and only requires occasional maintenance such as re-sealing and polishing.
 It’s a great durable option for a natural stone look that you could even coordinate to match your countertops.

 Low-maintenance backsplash ideas